microsoft/coe-starter-kit/coe-cli/docs/help/aa4am/generate/readme.md

 # Generate

-The a generate command allows to to create JSON files for the install command using an interactive set of questions.
+The generate command allows you to create JSON files for the install command using an interactive set of questions.

 ## Examples